Amirreza-shj/python_project_NAAM/README.md

           Vannual, alpha = Vmax, alpha – Vmin, alpha – Vpump

-•	Maximum Fall Head for UHPP happens when Upper Reservoir in its maximum level and Lake Alpha in its minimum level.
+•	Maximum Head for UHPP happens when Upper Reservoir in its maximum level and Lake Alpha in its minimum level.

                Δhmax, UHPP = hmax, up – hmin, alpha